Leaky Gut & Treatments

 - Avoid sugar and artificial sweeteners

 Healthcare practitioners realize that leaky gut syndrome is interconnected to many other chronic health conditions.
-This is an issue that can be tested for and corrected, aiding professionals to catch diseases early and slow the progression.
+This issue can be tested for and corrected, aiding professionals to catch diseases early and slow the progression.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.